tcltk/tcllib/modules/snit/README.txt

 * The Tile "ttk::frame" widget is now a valid hulltype for snit::widgets.
-Any widget with a -class option can be used as a hulltype; lappend the widget name (e.g., labelframe) to snit::hulltypes to enable its use as a hulltype.
+Any widget with a -class option can be used as a hulltype; lappend the widget name to snit::hulltypes to enable its use as a hulltype.

+* The TK labelframe widget and the Tile ttk::labelframe widget are now valid hulltypes for snit::widgets.

 Changes in V1.0
 --------------------------------------------------------------------